apache/flink/docs/content/docs/deployment/security/ssl.md

 {{< hint info >}}
-For backwards compatibility, the **security.ssl.enabled** option still exists and enables SSL for both internal and REST endpoints.
+For backwards compatibility, the **security.ssl.enabled** option still exists and enables SSL for both internal and external/REST endpoints.
 {{< /hint >}}

 By default, the keystore is used by the server REST endpoints, and the truststore is used